 Different cameras will have different results when it comes to high ISO.
 Some cameras experience a lot of digital noise at high ISO levels.
 Typically, I wouldn’t go above ISO 1200.
 Unless you have a professional-grade camera, you’ll encounter some noise at this ISO.

-You’ll also need a wide aperture to get enough light for your
+You’ll also need a wide aperture to get enough light for your exposure.
+It’ll give you a shallow depth of field.
+But you can use that for creative shots close to the food.

 The shutter speed will depend on the type of food shot you want.
 If you’re photographing food being cooked, keep it fast so you don’t have motion blur.
 If it’s served and ready to eat, you can slow it down to allow more light to reach your sensor.